nickmccarty/neuman-and-cohen-paper/README.md

 # Identifying Social Norms Using GPT3, NLI-based Zero Shot Text Classifcation and Automatic Rule Discovery

-This repo is dedicated to replicatation of the workflow described in Neuman and Cohen's "[AI for identifying social norm violation](https://www.nature.com/articles/s41598-023-35350-x)" (2023).
+This repo is dedicated to replication of the workflow described in Neuman and Cohen's "[AI for identifying social norm violation](https://www.nature.com/articles/s41598-023-35350-x)" (2023).

 ## Overview